LeulMessle/Spring-boot-project-school-/README.md

 ⚙️ Getting Started
 1. Clone the repository
-git clone <repository-url>
+git clone

 2. Navigate to the project

   cd SpringProject

-3. Run the app
+3. Run the app ( You should also run the app from IDE before opening this link)

 http://localhost:9090